-In the event of inquiry by a prospective donor, representations as to the future acceptability of property proposed to be left to The Library in a will or by other deferred gifts shall be made only by the Executive Director or the Community Relations Director in consultation with the Chair of the Community Engagement Committee.
+In the event of inquiry by a prospective donor, representations as to the future acceptability of property proposed to be left to The Library in a will or by other deferred gifts shall be made only by the Executive Director in consultation with the Chair of the Communications & Development Committee.

-Gifts from the estates of deceased donors consisting of property The Library cannot accept shall be rejected only by action of the Community Engagement Committee.
-The legal counsel of The Library will expeditiously communicate the decision of the Community Engagement Committee to the legal representatives of the estate.
-Any dissatisfaction with the decision of the Community Engagement Committee indicated by any representative of the estate or any family member of the deceased shall be communicated to the Community Relations Director as quickly as possible.
+Gifts from the estates of deceased donors consisting of property The Library cannot accept shall be rejected only by action of the Communications & Development Committee.
+The legal counsel of The Library will expeditiously communicate the decision to the legal representatives of the estate.
+Any dissatisfaction with the decision of the Communications & Development Committee indicated by any representative of the estate or any family member of the deceased shall be communicated to the Executive Director as quickly as possible.

-Where possible, intended bequests of property other than cash or marketable securities should be brought to the attention of The Library's Community Relations Director, who should make every attempt to encourage the donor to conform his or her plans to the gift acceptance policies of The Library.
+Where possible, intended bequests of property other than cash or marketable securities should be brought to the attention of The Library's Executive Director, who should make every attempt to encourage the donor to conform his or her plans to the gift acceptance policies of The Library.

 Unrestricted bequests are intended for the general purposes of The Library and are of special benefit in allowing flexibility to meet The Library's greatest needs.
-If relatively modest, the bequest will either be accepted as an annual expendable gift or added to the general unrestricted funds functioning as endowment.
+If relatively modest, the bequest will either be accepted as an annual expendable gift or added to the appropriate endowment fund.